bottlesdevs/Bottles/README.md

 <br/>

-> We are working on a new [UI](https://github.com/bottlesdevs/Bottles/issues/77) for Bottles.
-You can preview it from the `refresh` branch.
+> We are working on a new [UI](https://usebottles.com/blog/bottles-3-project-refresh/) for Bottles.

 <br/>